JustParry/Dubious-Dragons/README.md

-# Dragonborne: Divine Allegiances
+# Bygone

 ## Overview

-**Dragonborne: Divine Allegiances** is a game logic system and mythic world framework in which powerful beings known as *Dragonborne* receive supernatural abilities through devotion to one of the Great Dragons.
+**Bygone** is a game logic system and mythic world framework in which powerful beings known as *Dragonborne* receive supernatural abilities through devotion to one of the Great Dragons.
 Each Dragonborne’s powers, allegiances, and ultimate fate are determined by their homeland, their chosen god, and the divine gifts they inherit.

 ## Core Concept